kisilam/How-to-enable-Photo-Image-on-the-Windows-Server/README.md

 # How-to-enable-Photo-Image-on-the-Windows-server-2022
 How to enable Photo Image on the Windows server 2022

-1. regsvr32 “C:\Program Files\Windows Photo Viewer\PhotoViewer.dll”
+1. regsvr32 "C:\Program Files\Windows Photo Viewer\PhotoViewer.dll"
-2. Create reg file and import it
+3. Create reg file and import it

 Windows Registry Editor Version 5.00